Website vs Web App

 To ensure you are getting the most revenue without spoiling the user experience, you need to create an overall strategy and try multiple techniques mentioned above.
 For example, you can try running ads while offering users the option to pay for an ad-free experience.

-And while you are building your perfect monetization strategy, our team can take care of the mobile app development issues.
-Contact us if you have any questions or need development assistance!
+And while you are figuring out how to monetize an app and build your perfect monetization strategy, our team can take care of the mobile app development issues.
+Contact us if you have any questions or need development assistance.